 Based on the research in acquired reflexes and relevant published journal articles, Tom developed a new misophonia treatment method (patent pending).
 He has applied this method successfully to several individuals.
 When the treatment conditions are right, individuals experience a great decrease in the reactions to trigger sounds or even have no reaction (cured) for that trigger.

 Tom’s first career was as a manufacturing engineer.
 He began his career in parent training in 2003 because of the help he received from Dr. Glenn I. Latham on parenting concerns.
 Tom received a graduate certificate in applied behavior analysis in 2004.
-He received a certification of board certified assistant behavior analyst (BCaBA) in 2008.
-He received his MS in Behavior Analysis from CSU Stanislaus in 2012 and received a certification of board certified behavior analyst (BCBA) that same year.
+He received a certification of board certified assistant behavior analyst in 2008.
+He received his MS in Behavior Analysis from CSU Stanislaus in 2012 and received a certification of board certified behavior analyst that same year.
+In 2017 Tom was awarded the Behavior Analyst Mastery Certification: Behavioral Consultation and Clinical Behavior Therapy (BAMC:BCCBT) by the Board of Behavior Analyst Specialties.
 Tom and his wife have 4 children and 9 grandchildren.

 Tom and his wife have 4 children and 9 grandchildren.